Quick answer

 There are several types of ISAs available, each catering to different savings needs and investment preferences.

-- Cash ISAs: Similar to regular savings accounts but with tax-free interest.
+- Cash ISAs: Similar to regular savings accounts but with outside the scope of IHT interest.

-- Stocks and Shares ISAs: Allow investment in stocks, bonds, and other securities with tax-free returns.
+- Stocks and Shares ISAs: Allow investment in stocks, bonds, and other securities with outside the scope of IHT returns.

-- Innovative Finance ISAs: Enable lending to individuals or small businesses through peer-to-peer platforms, with tax-free returns.
+- Innovative Finance ISAs: Enable lending to individuals or small businesses through peer-to-peer platforms, with outside the scope of IHT returns.

 - Lifetime ISAs: Designed for first-time homebuyers or retirement savings, offering government bonuses.